Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: A primer on the local -polynomial of a lattice polytope

-\begin{proof} (2): For the local $h$-polynomial this is a special case of \cite[Corollary~7.7]{Stanley1992Subdivisions}, for the relative local $h$-polynomial see \cite[Corollary~4.5]{Katz2016Local}.
-(1) and (3): For $\Delta$ a rational triangulation this has been proven in \cite[Theorem~7.9]{Stanley1992Subdivisions}, respectively, \cite[Theorem~6.1]{Katz2016Local} using the decomposition theorem (cf. \cite{Beilinson, Decomposition, Propermaps}).
+\begin{proof} Let us give the references.
+(2): For the local $h$-polynomial this is a special case of \cite[Corollary~7.7]{Stanley1992Subdivisions}, for the relative local $h$-polynomial see \cite[Corollary~4.5]{Katz2016Local}.
+(1) and (3): For $\Delta$ a rational polyhedral subdivision this has been proven in \cite[Theorem~7.9]{Stanley1992Subdivisions}, respectively, \cite[Theorem~6.1]{Katz2016Local} using the decomposition theorem (cf. \cite{Beilinson, Decomposition, Propermaps}).
 As pointed out in \cite[Remark~6.6]{Katz2016Local}, the only missing ingredient to drop the rationality hypothesis was the relative hard Lefschetz theorem for the intersection cohomology of fans which was subsequently proven in \cite{Karu2019Relative}. \end{proof}

 The following decomposition theorem was one of the main motivations of Stanley for the notion of {\em local} $h$-vectors.
 This is proven in \cite[Theorem~7.8]{Stanley1992Subdivisions}, and the general version in \cite{Katz2016Local} (see, e.g., second equation in proof of Lemma~6.4).
 To stress the analogy to Theorem~\ref{thm:bm}, we state the equality also using the $h$-polynomial.